cloudevents/spec/discovery.md

 There are several discovery use cases to consider from the viewpoint of event consumers.

-1. What providers are available, and what event types do they produce?
+1. What event sources are available, and what event types do they produce?
-2. What event types are available, and from which providers?
+2. What event types are available, and from which event sources?

-The second case becomes relevant if multiple providers support the same event types.
+The second case becomes relevant if multiple sources support the same event types.
 Use case 1 is likely the dominant use case.
 Given the example of a public cloud provider where all producers produce events, there might be dozens of sources (producer systems) and hundreds of event types.
 The discovery funnel of